 - Are you a scientist on the cusp of new discoveries in child development?

-- Maybe you are a mid-career journalist seeking the next big story in early education?
+- Maybe you are a mid-career journalist seeking the next big story in early learning?

-- Could you be the television script writer or game developer who needs to better understand how children learn and develop?
+- Could you be an entertainment producer or game developer who wants to gain a deeper understanding of how children learn and develop?

-- Or perhaps you are the early education policy professional invested in helping young children thrive?
+- Or perhaps you are the early education policy influencer who designs systems for educators to help young children thrive?

 Answering “yes” to any of these questions means that you are an ideal candidate for this new cutting edge, interdisciplinary two-year fellowship called the Learning Sciences Exchange (LSX).
 LSX was designed to break through traditional silos that separate learning scientists from those in journalism, education policy, and entertainment.
 The goal of LSX is nothing short of deepening society’s understanding of child development.
 This unique fellowship will foster the exchange of ideas across disciplines about how to share crucial insights with the public and positively affect children and families’ lives.
 Fellows will work on cross-sector projects, visit labs and other significant sites, attend conferences across different disciplines, and work collaboratively on concrete deliverables such as blog posts and op-eds.